Apra Metro DC Chapter Bylaws

 Section E. Vacancies

 A vacancy on the Board shall occur when and if a Director is unable to perform her/his duties, resigns, fails to renew her/his membership for a period of one year, or whenever the Board shall elect to increase its Directorship.
+Any Board member may be removed by a two-thirds (2/3) majority vote of the Board whenever, in their judgment, the best interests of Apra Metro DC would be served by such removal.

 Section F. Structure of the Board